Twin1dev/LargePakPatch/README.md

 ### What builds are supported?
-Currently it only supports 9.10, but we plan on making the project universal soon.
+Currently LargePakPatch only supports 9.10, but we plan on making the project universal soon.